blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 Christians justify that God ordered to kill all babies.
 They justify that if God says so, killing people is moral.

+They say that death is everywhere and humans cannot be united.
+This is wishful thinking.
 # Quran
 - Quran
 	- Has some verses saying Allah will judge among Jews, Christians and Polytheists